Skip to main content

 Polyjacking is a newer concrete leveling process that involves injecting expanding polyurethane foam beneath the sunken concrete slab through strategically drilled holes.
 It’s also called “foam leveling” and “foam injection leveling”.

 When the foam enters the voids below the slab, it expands and puts enough pressure on the slab to lift it back up to a level position.
-Then, the foam hardens under the slab, usually within an hour, and keeps it in its new level position.
+Then, the foam hardens under the slab, usually within an hour, and keeps it in the level position.

 Polyjacking Strengths

-Portable leveling units enable technicians to level concrete in inaccessible areas that can’t be reached with stone slurry grout hoses (200-300 feet from the leveling truck).
+In some cases, portable units enable technicians to level concrete in inaccessible areas that can’t be reached with the stone slurry grout hoses (200-300 feet from the leveling truck).

 • Drill Hole Size

-Polyjacking requires the smallest drill holes compared to the other concrete leveling methods, making them less noticeable and ideal for decorative surfaces.
+Polyjacking requires the smallest drill holes (typically ⅝”, but some systems allow for as small as ¼”) compared to the other concrete leveling methods, making them less noticeable and ideal for decorative surfaces.

 • Quick Cure Time